cholla-hydro/cholla/python_scripts/README.md

 # Overview

 This directory contains some assorted scripts for working with Cholla datasets.
-Many of these routines relate to concatenation (the Wiki provides more details on this).

 We are currently in the process of migrating these files into the `python` directory.